swch/slate/source/index.html.md

 CardSavr responses and requests support JSON-formatted bodies only.

+# API Level Encryption

+The CardSavr service requires all API requests and responses to be signed and encrypted independent of TLS for all production environments.
+Development environments relax this to also allow plain text calls over TLS for learning and troubleshooting purposes.
+See See [Additional REST API Protection](https://developers.strivve.com/resources/cryptography/) for information on this requirement.
+The CardSavr SDK takes care of all API encryption and signing.
+Applications directly implementing the REST API are responsible for implementing this security.

 # Authentication

 > To authorize, a session initialization followed by a login call is required: